mikejholly/blog/contents/resume.md

 ## Overview

-I have exceptional breadth and depth when it comes to software and product design.
-I started my career writing C and Java (3 years) and I've been working with PHP (12 years), Ruby (7 years) and JavaScript (12 years) for some time.
+I have exceptional breadth and depth when it comes to software development and product design.
+I started my career writing C and Java (3 years) and I've been working with PHP (12 years), Ruby (7 years), Python (3 years) and JavaScript (12 years) for some time.

 For 5 years (2008-2013), I was the lead engineer (and later CTO) at Strutta, a social promotions platform.
 During my time there I built the majority of the product and infrastructure (promotion builder, applications and analytics suite).
 The company was recently acquired for $10M.

 I'm a programming language enthusiast and I've studied functional languages as well (Lisp, Haskell, Scala etc.).
-I'm currently very excited about the Node.js community (2 years) and I've written a few high-scale services and web applications with it.
-On the JVM, I prefer Clojure or Scala.
+I'm currently very excited about the Node.js community (3 years) and I've written a few high-scale services and web applications with it.
+On the JVM, I prefer Clojure (1 year).

 ## Professional Experience